jobreu/personal_website_blogdown/content/privacy.md

 As I do not collect your personal information there is nothing I can share.

-*Acknowledgment*: To optimize the privacy settings on my website and for the wording of this privacy notice I have followed the [tutorial by Ross Gayler](https://www.rossgayler.com/post/2018/07/07/updating-my-website-for-gdpr/).
+*Acknowledgment*: To optimize the privacy settings on my website and for the wording of this privacy notice I have followed the solutions proposed in a [blog post by Ross Gayler](https://www.rossgayler.com/post/2018/07/07/updating-my-website-for-gdpr/).